-People add lamination to their print for a whole range of different reasons.
+People choose laminated printing for a whole range of different reasons.
 Here are the main ones.

-Like we’ve discussed, adding a layer of lamination can help protect your print.
-On business cards, this can help stop the edges from getting worn, it can help menus last longer in restaurants, and it can help posters last longer too!
+Like we’ve discussed, adding a layer of lamination to your printing can help protect your print.
+On business cards, this can help stop the edges from getting worn.
+It can help menus last longer in restaurants and posters stay in tip-top shape!

-As part of this extra protection, it also makes your print wipeable.
+As part of this extra protection, laminated printing also makes your item wipeable.
 Taking menus as an example again, it means you can wipe them down after each use with a slightly damp cloth without damaging the print.
-High quality, clean menus for longer – what’s not to love?
+High-quality, clean menus for longer – what’s not to love?

 Matt Lamination and Additional Finishes

-Matt lamination is a basically a gateway finish to a bunch of other cool finishes!
+Matt laminated printing is a gateway finish to a bunch of other cool finishes!
 For a lot of our products, if you choose to add matt lamination, you might notice a couple of other choices pop up that complement this option extremely well.
 These are:

 What Print Items is Lamination Available On?

-Now you know all about lamination, we bet you can’t wait to get started on adding it your own print creations!
-Lamination is really easy to add to flat and folded print items, meaning it can be used on many different things.
+Now you know all about lamination printing, we bet you can’t wait to get started on adding it to your print creations!
+Lamination is easy to add to flat and folded print items, meaning it can be used on many different things.
 Here’s the full list of what’s available with lamination when you print online with instantprint:

 - Business cards

 - Greetings cards